-It’s always beneficial being able to call an Australian located call centre that operates 24/7, as if you run into a critical issue, you can have it addressed immediately.
+It’s always beneficial to call an Australian located call centre that operates 24/7, as if you run into a critical issue, you can have it addressed immediately.
 National Australian numbers are also free for you to call, so you’re also not losing anything there.

 #4.
 What comes with the service?

-When you’re picking a hosting plan, you’ll want to pick something that’s in your budget, and offers the inclusions of what you believe you’ll need, not necessarily what reads best on paper.
+When you’re picking a hosting plan, you’ll want to pick something that’s in your budget and offers the inclusions of what you believe you’ll need, not necessarily what reads best on paper.

 There are a few things to take into consideration when buying a hosting plan, such as:

 - Email Solution – do they offer email accounts that I can create as part of this service?
-If not, you may need to consider purchasing a standalone email service on top of your hosting service which will raise your costs further.
+If not, you may need to consider purchasing a standalone email service on top of your hosting service, which will raise your costs further.

-It’s also important to make sure that your website is optimised too as this will factor in the performance of your website, and if you’re not sure on the best ways to do that, we recommend reading our blog post on how to improve your website speed.
+It’s also essential to make sure that your website is optimised too as this will factor in the performance of your website, and if you’re not sure on the best ways to do that, we recommend reading our blog post on how to improve your website speed.

 #5.
-Will I have to migrate my content across myself or can they do it for me?
+Will I have to migrate my content across myself, or can they do it for me?

 They may be able to do it, but it may come at a cost that could surprise you.

-The most common type of migration is cPanel to cPanel migrations as cPanel is the preferred hosting platform amongst most large providers.
-Migrating your website shouldn’t necessarily be your job and it halts your progress from moving across, so make sure you pick a reputable provider that offers free migration services to take out the complexity of moving providers.
+The most common type of migration is cPanel to cPanel migrations, as cPanel is the preferred hosting platform amongst most large providers.
+Migrating your website shouldn’t necessarily be your job, and it halts your progress from moving across, so make sure you pick a reputable provider that offers free migration services to take out the complexity of moving providers.

 Keep in mind that only a limited amount of providers offer Windows-based services, and most websites that rely on Windows elements (ASP, .NET, or requires MSSQL databases) will have a challenging time being migrated to any hosting provider given its limited support and compatibility.